 And that’s where companies start their deceit.
 Knowing that they have these consumers right where they want them, as long as their products are bought, their job is done and let the bots take care of the dirty work.
 Some companies even have the gall to program emojis into their bot responses, to create the illusion of a real human working behind the desk, as if they’re answering every query with joyous anticipation.

 Most alarmingly, I wonder about the humans that respond to the bots.
-More often than not, they are left feeling more frustrated than they did when they first opened their ticket.
-More and more consumers are turning to forums like Reddit, where a more thorough ( and sometimes quicker) troubleshooting responses will be given by experienced users as opposed to fighting a scripted bot.
+More often than not, they are left feeling more frustrated than they did when they initially opened their ticket.
+More and more consumers are turning to forums like Reddit, where a more thorough ( and sometimes quicker) troubleshooting responses are provided by experienced users as opposed to fighting a scripted bot.
 Any chance I get to leave an unflattering review on a service or product, a bot will typically respond to my inquiry.
 I always reply with ” nice try, bot.”
 They never reply back.
 It’s not in the script.

 Additionally, there has been issues that has been lingering and unresolved since 2015, another discrepancy in the books for many tech manufacturers.
 For example, Sling TV, who is owned by Dish Network, has the consistent issue with loud commercials on their platform.
 Even though this problem first became known in 2015, their tech support proclaims it is a known issue and they are working “quickly ” to resolve it to this day.
 The reason Sling can get away with loud commmercials is because volume control is not regulated in the internet streaming realm.
 So while Sling doesn’t want to lose customers over loud commercials, outright lying through bot services just makes it ghastly negligent on their part.
 I, too, left Sling after one year.